PGBBS/pgbbs.github.io/_pages/brown-bag-orga.md

 - everybody: 5 min's on his/her topic "Hallo, ich bin der <name>.
 Ich mach' <topic>, d.h. <explanation>.
 Und da bin I dahoam."

+Alternative (inspired by the meetings of group N. Bourbaki)
+- everybody talks on somebody else's topic (disjoint from their own) to enforce a change of perspective, higher expository quality, and general appreciation

 if we do more, then we should provide feedback:
 - everybody: feedback in the form of "Thanks for your interesting talk ...